Croatia–United States relations: Early relations

 The Republic of Ragusa, a merchant republic centered at the Croatian city of Dubrovnik, was one of the first foreign countries to de facto recognize independence of the United States.
 Ragusa extended that de facto recognition through the efforts of Francesco Favi, the Ragusan consul in Paris, on July 7, 1783.
 The Republic never recognized the United States in a de jure sense.
 The first U.S. President to visit Croatia was Richard Nixon, who came to Zagreb on 2 October 1970 during his state visit to Yugoslavia.
 The choice to visit Zagreb during political and cultural developments in Socialist Republic of Croatia that would culminate in the Croatian Spring, along with Nixon's praise for the "spirit of Croatia" and his exclamation "Long live Croatia!
 Long live Yugoslavia!", has been interpreted as a statement of support for Croatian identity and greater autonomy within the federal framework of Yugoslavia.

 Contemporary relations

 Clinton administration (1993–2001)

 The first U.S. president to visit independent Croatia was Bill Clinton on 13 January 1996.
 Clinton spent a few hours on the Zagreb Airport while returning from visiting IFOR troops in Tuzla, Bosnia and Herzegovina.
 During his visit, Clinton gave a speech in front of a crowd waving Croatian and American flags, then met with Croatian President Franjo Tuđman.

+Croatian and U.S. intelligence agencies coordinated a joint response to the October 1995 Rijeka bombing, a suicide attack perpetrated by the Islamic terrorist organization al-Gama'a al-Islamiyya against Croatia.
+In September, the group's leader, Tal'at Fu'ad Qasim, was arrested in Croatia a month after the attack.
+He was interrogated by Croatian and U.S. authorities via extraordinary rendition and then executed by the Egyptian government.